k-cloud-labs/kluster-capacity/README.md

 Overall remaining allocatable capacity is a rough estimation since it does not assume all resources being distributed among nodes.
 Goal is to analyze remaining allocatable resources and estimate available capacity that is still consumable in terms of a number of instances of a pod with given requirements that can be scheduled in a cluster.

+### Enhancement
+Some enhancement than cluster capacity mentioned above.
+- Support use existing pod as pod template directly from cluster.
+- Support batch simulation for different pod template.

 ### Build and Run

 Build the framework: